February 18, 2014

 I wish you would pay closer attention to use of the phrase “the pilot” in your stories.
 This is one of those commonly repeated tics that always gets my goat, resulting in pedantic, vaguely neurotic rants like this one.

-Or, if a differentiation is needed, I’d recommend use the terms “captain” and “first officer.”
+Use of the term “pilot” to describe the captain suggests the first officer is, by definition, something other than — and presumably less than — an actual pilot.
+This is simply false.
+I’m not sure if reporters have a style guide for these things, but normally this is nothing a simple “s” can’t fix: “the pilots.”
+Alternately you could say “the cockpit crew.”
+If a differentiation is needed, I’d recommend use the terms “captain” and “first officer.”
 Just beware that either pilot may be at the controls during a particular incident.
 In fact, while protocols are different carrier to carrier, it’s not unusual during emergencies or other abnormal situations, for the captain to delegate hands-on flying duties to the copilot, so that the captain can concentrate on communications, troubleshooting, coordinating the checklists, etc.

 Do I seem sensitive about this?
 That’s because I’m a copilot.